top of page

 • Salt

-Add orange zest, cover, and refrigerate 4–12 hours to infuse.
+Add the orange zest, cover, and refrigerate for 4–12 hours to infuse.

 2️⃣ Strain & Flavor